helloimalastair/WorkerOnReplit/README.md

 3. Uncomment the following attibute named moduleResolution.
 4. Uncomment the attribute CheckJS so that it enables ts to type check for your js files.

+- Now you can just rename your js file to ts.

 - Check for the modules that you imported whether it supports both natively, if not them install it using @types.
 For example if express has no definations and is a seperate module for TS, then you can install it following this snippet.
 ```